 MOD AFCP/19/11#10927

-9 1.7 a) These Regulations recognize the right of any Member, subject to national law and should it decide to do so, to require that administrations and private operating agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member.
+9 1.7 a) These Regulations recognize the right of any Member State, subject to national law and should it decide to do so, to require that Operating Agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member State.

 Reasons: To align with CS preamble; which refers to Member States’ sovereign right to regulate its telecommunications.